UPPMAX/uppmax_intro_day_1/docs/schedule.md

     The course is learner-centered.
 This means that the pace is determined be the learners (i.e. not by the clock).

+    This also means, that if we are done earlier, we will end earlier.
+    Tip: work together!

     The breaks are always on the time specified.

     ???- question "Why is the course learner-centered?"